Archdiocese of St. John's, Newfoundland: Sex abuse scandals

 For decades, the Archdiocese of St. John's has been tied to sex abuse scandals.

+In 1988, a scandal erupted over allegations of widespread abuse of children at Mount Cashel Orphanage.
+From 1989 to 1993, nine Christian Brothers were charged and prosecuted for various criminal offences including sex offences against the boys of Mount Cashel orphanage.
+The religious order that ran the orphanage filed for bankruptcy in the face of numerous lawsuits.
+Since the Mount Cashel scandal erupted, a number of priests across the country have been accused of sexual abuse.

 In July 2020, Rev. Peter Power, who was originally from the Archdiocese of Toronto, was charged with charges of sexual touching, sexual assault and committing an indecent act involving two teenaged boys, aged 18 and 16 years old at a residence in a small Newfoundland community earlier in the year.
 Though officially retired, Power was still occasionally active in Catholic ministry when he relocated to Newfoundland.

-The same month, the Court of Appeal of Newfoundland and Labrador unanimously reversed a 2018 Canadian Supreme ruling and ruled that the Archdiocese of St. John's was liable for the sexual abuse committed at the Mount Cashel Orphanage in the 1950s and 1960s.
+The same month in July 2020, the Newfoundland and Labrador court of appeal unanimously reversed a 2018 decision of the Supreme Court of Newfoundland and Labrador and ruled that the Roman Catholic Archdiocese of St. John's was vicariously liable for the sexual abuse committed at the Mount Cashel Orphanage in the 1950s and 1960s, paving the way for victims of the Mount Cashel sex abuse scandal to receive compensation from the Diocese.

+In July 2021, the Roman Catholic Archdiocese of NL announced plans to sell off assets in order to compensate victims of the Mount Cashel sex abuse scandal.

+On July 5, 2024, a third-party insolvency monitor put forward a sum of $104 million to pay the victims of sexual abuse by the Archdiocese.
+A document filed with Newfoundland and Labrador Supreme Court put the net claim award at $104,074,667.
+Among the 367 claims filed, 292 had already been accepted, while 65 were disallowed and 10 were considered pending.
+The document stated the average payment to a claimant was $356,417.